Hans Richter (artist)

 Hans Johannes Siegfried Richter (/ˈrɪktər/; /de/; 6 April 1888 – 1 February 1976) was a German Dada painter, graphic artist, avant-garde film producer, and art historian.
 In 1965 he authored the book Dadaism about the history of the Dada movement.
 He was born in Berlin into a well-to-do family and died in Minusio, near Locarno, Switzerland.

 From Expressionism through Dadaism, Constructivism and Neoplasticism, he was one of the major figures of avant-garde art in the 1910s and 1920s and a catalyst for intellectuals and artists in many disciplines.
 Richter helped organise exhibitions which revived interest in Dada, both in the United States and Europe.
 In 1956 he made Dadascope, a film dedicated to Dada poetry.

+Youth

+Hans Richter was born in 1888 to a Jewish family, the son of legation counselor Moritz Richter and his wife Ida Gabriela Rothschild.
+Even as a child, he wanted to be a painter.
+He began his first graphic works at the age of 14.
+His father initially forbade him from studying painting and persuaded him to study architecture instead.
+As a prerequisite, he completed a two-year apprenticeship as a carpenter and joiner in his father's business in Berlin.
+After completing his apprenticeship in 1908, his father enabled him to attend the Berlin Academy of Art.

 Germany

 In 1908 Richter entered the Academy of Fine Art in Berlin, and the following year the Academy of Fine Art in Weimar.
 Richter's first contacts with Modern Art were in 1912 through the Blaue Reiter and in 1913 through the Erster Deutscher Herbstsalon gallery Der Sturm, in Berlin.
 In 1914 he was influenced by Cubism.

 At that time he also befriended Franz Pfemfert, who was the editor of Die Aktion.
 Richter contributed to the periodical Die Aktion in Berlin.
 His first exhibition was in Munich in 1916, and Die Aktion published a special edition about him.
 In the same year he was wounded and discharged from the army and went to Zürich and met Tristan Tzara, Marcel Janco, Jean Arp, and Hugo Ball, who together were forming the Dada movement, which he joined.

 Richter believed that the artist's duty was to be politically active by opposing war and supporting revolution.
 His first abstract art works were made in 1917.
 In 1918, Tristan Tzara introduced Richter to Viking Eggeling and the two experimented together with film.
 Richter was co-founder, in 1919, of the Association of Revolutionary Artists (Artistes Radicaux) at Zürich.
 In the same year he created his first Prélude: an orchestration of a theme developed in eleven drawings.
 In 1920, he became a member of the November Group in Berlin and contributed to the Dutch periodical De Stijl.